Dr. Baravarian explains how the Ghost Non-Metal Bunionectomy® is revolutionizing bunion surgery

-Ghost Bunionectomy: Eliminating Metal from Bunion Surgery
+The Ghost Bunionectomy: Eliminating Metal from Bunion Surgery

-After completing my three-year residency at the University of Pittsburgh, with a focus on sports medicine, reconstructive surgery, foot and ankle trauma, and diabetic limb salvage, I joined the podiatry team at UCLA before founding the University Foot and Ankle Institute, which is affiliated with the Balance Health brand.
+After completing my three-year residency at the University of Pittsburgh, focusing on sports medicine, reconstructive surgery, foot and ankle trauma, and diabetic limb salvage, I went to Dresden, Germany, to get additional training in reconstructive foot and ankle surgery.
+I then joined the podiatry team at UCLA.

 Why the name “ghost bunion”?